bermarte/acme-web-design/development-strategy.md

 ### Repo

-- on GithHub create this repo
+1. On GithHub create this repo
-- Generate from Template
+1. Generate from Template
-- Write initial, basic README
+1. Write initial, basic README
-- Write initial, basic development strategy
+1. Write initial, basic development strategy
-- Turn on GitHub Pages
+1. Turn on GitHub Pages
-- Clone this repo locally
+1. Clone this repo locally

 ### Steps to follow
 1. locally, make a new branch
    `git branch branch_name`
 2. Switch to the new branch
   `git checkout branch_name`
-3. Add the branch_file to your local repository (Staging) `git add file_name`
+3. Add the branch_file to your local repository (Staging)
+   `git add file_name`
 4. commit the changes
   `git commit -m " message"`
 6. switch to the master branch
   `git checkout master`
 7. repeat 1. for every branch

 ### Repo